Gary Linnen: Unlocking the Power of Peer Leaders

 We are also, they're required to fill out their financial aid forms early.

-You'll be surprised, particularly for our students in low-income communities, they are typically the last one to fill out their financial aid forms when they're the individuals that should be first in line, not last in line.
+You'll be surprised, particularly for students in low-income communities, they are typically the last one to fill out their financial aid forms when they're the individuals that should be first in line, not last in line.

 The third piece that they're required to do is about connecting academics to college and career, right?